 Our biggest obstacle really ended up being time.
 We didn’t have the time for the grand adventure (next time!) and just plain didn’t want to fly, so we took to the internet and came across the middle option; taking a ferry from Stockholm to Helsinki.

 The ferry boats that run between these two iconic Scandinavian cities are more than your typical ferries, they are like cruise boats.

-Complete with cabins of all classes, multiple restaurants, casinos and entertainment for the 14-hour journey by sea.
+Complete with cabins of all classes, multiple restaurants, casinos, and entertainment for the 14-hour journey by sea.

-We figured this would be our best option to avoid flying and still give us a couple days to explore Helsinki before moving on to Russia.
+We figured this would be our best option to avoid flying and still give us a couple of days to explore Helsinki before moving on to Russia.

 Set on our decision, we began researching the route and quickly realized that there were options on the route between Stockholm and Helsinki.

 Selecting which company to go with was an easy decision after reading the reviews and learning of the party nature on the one line, we confidently went in the direction of booking with the Tallink & Silja Line for our journey.

 Finding the ferry terminal in Stockholm was surprisingly easy and straightforward.
 We took the metro to the closest station and followed the crowd of roller bags, led by well-marked signs, right over to the check-in area.